mel-ho/Project1/README.md

 - Unzip the zip file
 - click index.html to start play the game
-- You can also play the game at [Link to game](https://wallgecko-sets.netlify.app/)
+- You can also play the game at [Link](https://wallgecko-sets.netlify.app/)

 ### Next Steps: